implse/Substring_Search_Algorithms/README.md

 ## Knuth Morris Pratt

+The KMP is a linear time algorithm that exploits the observation that every time a match or a mismatch happens, the pattern itself contains enough information to dictate where the new examination should begin from.

 - The algorithm must preprocess the pattern with `O(m)` additional space complexity.
 - Knuth Morris Pratt has `O(n + m)` linear running time complexity even in the worst-case scenario.